 Step 2: Place the Risotto in a Pan, Add Liquid

-Put the risotto in a pan whose bottom you have coated with butter.
-Then add a little butter on top of the risotto and, if necessary, liquid, like wine, water, or broth.
+Put the risotto in a baking dish whose bottom you have coated with butter.
+Then add a little butter on top of the risotto and, if necessary, liquid, like wine, water, olive oil or broth.
 Stir a bit and put to bake.

 Step 3: Bake for about 10 Minutes with Stirring

 It depends on how much risotto you have, but it will take you about 10 minutes to heat it.
-Of course, leave it longer if you see that it is still lukewarm.
+Of course, leave the risotto in the oven longer if you see that it is still lukewarm.

 For every 2 minutes or so, take out the risotto and stir it to be evenly heated.
 If it is too dry, add more moisture.